-As of March 31, 2015, we had working capital of \$38.1 million and cash and cash equivalents of \$40.1 million.
-Based on our current operating plan, we believe that our available cash and the proceeds from this offering are sufficient to fund our anticipated levels of operation for at least the next 12 months.
+As of June 30, 2015, we had working capital of \$38.8 million and cash and cash equivalents of \$41.6 million.
+Based on our current operating plan, we believe that our available cash and the proceeds from this offering and the concurrent private placement are sufficient to fund our anticipated levels of operation for at least the next 12 months.
 Our future capital requirements for the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
 For example, our expenses could increase beyond expectations if we are required by the FDA or comparable foreign regulatory agencies to perform studies and trials in addition to those that we currently anticipate.
-Our funds following this offering will not be sufficient to obtain marketing approval for MRX34.
+Our funds following this offering and the concurrent private placement will not be sufficient to obtain marketing approval for MRX34.
 As a result, we will be required to obtain additional financing in the future, which we may obtain through public or private equity offerings, debt financings, a credit facility, government grants and contracts and/or strategic collaborations.
 If we are required to secure additional capital, such additional fundraising efforts may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize future product candidates.
 Additional financing may not be available to us when we need it or it may not be available to us on favorable terms, if at all.
 If we are unable to obtain adequate financing or form favorable collaborations, when needed, we may have to delay, reduce the scope of or eliminate one or more of our clinical trials, research and development programs or our commercialization efforts, including with respect to MRX34.